 - Distorted body image, including the denial of being seriously underweight.

 One of the most common eating disorders, affecting almost 1% of young women at any given point.
-People with bulimia nervosa eat unusually large amounts of food in a brief period of time, usually until they’re painfully full.
+People with bulimia nervosa eat enormous amounts of food in a brief period of time, usually until they’re painfully full.
 It’s common for those with bulimia to engage in purging behaviors to relieve discomfort.
 Typical actions include forced vomiting, fasting, and the use of diuretics, laxatives, and excessive exercise.

 Symptoms of bulimia are very similar to those with binge eating disorders and anorexia.
 However, those with bulimia are usually able to maintain a healthy weight.
 In extreme cases, they can struggle with sodium, calcium, and potassium imbalances, leading to a heart attack.